Andy Ganteaume with Sir Everton Weekes (left). Photo Courtesy – Mediaimran Flickr Account.

 The fact that Ganteaume had never been a part of the selector’s shortlist had “much more to do with the politics of the day and the considerable influence of the white hierarchy in the colonial British West Indies,” Fazeer Mohammad later wrote in Trinidad & Tobago Express.

-He was a part of one of the more one-sided First-Class matches on in Caribbean soil: while Ferguson and Sonny Ramadhin routed Jamaica for 155 and 230 Trinidad declared at a humongous 581 for two: Jeffrey Stollmeyer added 286 with Ganteaume (who scored 147) and 295 more with Trestrail.
+He was a part of one of the more one-sided First-Class matches on in Caribbean soil: while Ferguson and Sonny Ramadhin routed Jamaica for 155 and 230 Trinidad declared at a humongous 581 for 2: Jeffrey Stollmeyer added 286 with Ganteaume (who scored 147) and 295 more with Trestrail.

 Ganteaume came back out of the blue in 1956-57, and was out of nowhere selected for the England tour of 1957 at an age of 36.
 He scored 800 runs on the tour at 27.58, the highest being 92 against Glamorgan at Swansea.
 He played against the touring Pakistanis next season and quit cricket thereafter.

 Ganteaume worked as a selector in subsequent years.
-He was also the manager of the West Indies national side in 1973-74.
+He was the manager of the West Indies national side in 1973-74.
 He also coached Maple Club in football.

 His autobiography My Story: The Other Side of the Coin came out in 2007.
 Mohammad wrote: “no-one reading the book is left in any doubt as to his [Ganteaume’s] utter contempt for ‘The Establishment’, as he refers to them regularly in a manner that would not be out of place were it Luke Skywalker or Han Solo commenting on Darth Vader’s evil ‘Empire’.”